Bridal Suite | Dressing Room – Essential Tips

 During the meeting with the event coordinator, ask if they have mirrors available at the venue.
 If not, purchase one and bring it to your wedding.

 You want to ensure that you can see your dress from all angles in the mirror before the service and taking photos with your family and bridal party.
-Check how your gown fits perfectly and if any last-minute fixes need to be done.
+Check how your gown fits perfectly and determine if any last-minute adjustments are needed.

 Bring Extra Hangers